CFIoT-Team1/CFIoT/MarketingMaterial.md

 ## Core Value and Differentiation
 Breaking free from the limitations of traditional metering and the expense of high-end systems, our solution offers an essential energy management system designed to empower users without breaking the bank.

-Key strenghts compared to competitors:
+Key strengths compared to competitors:
 - **Low Cost and Cost-Effectiveness**: the system is designed to be more affordable than industrial energy management systems and, through the promotion of behavioral change, offers immediate and tangible return on a very moderate investment;
 - **Simplicity and Clarity**: user application designed for clear data visualization as well as easy installation set it apart from unnecessarily complicated solutions;
 - **Scalable IoT Platform**: besides its value as a standalone tool, the integration with a fog layer serves as a foundation for integrating future features that can be shared with multiple meters;